NREL/OpenStudio-user-documentation/docs/reference/sketchup_plugin_interface.md

 </tbody>
 </table>

-### Rendering Modes
+## Rendering Modes
-This set contains render modes that are used to change how heat transfer, shading, and interior partition surfaces are rendered.
+This toolbar contains render modes that are used to change how heat transfer, shading, and interior partition surfaces are rendered.
 <table class="table table-striped">
 <thead>
 <tr>